vchivu14/polls.v1/README.md

 # polls

 <h2>Test app from Django's Website</h2>
-<h4>The virtual environment is set up all the requirements needed</h4>
+<h4>The virtual environment is set up with all the requirements needed</h4>
 <p>Steps:</p>
 <ol>
   <li>cd polls</li>